-Scientists identify new biomarker for cancer in bone marrow: Promise for patients of multiple myelomaDecember 13th, 2012 in Cancer /
+Scientists identify new biomarker for cancer in bone marrow: Promise for patients of multiple myelomaDecember 13, 2012 in Medicine & Health / Cancer

 Singapore scientists have identified FAIM, a molecule that typically prevents cell death, as a potential biomarker to identify an incurable form of cancer in the bone marrow.
 Patients with this form of cancer usually do not get cured with current standard treatments such as chemotherapy and stem cell transplantation, with an average survival of only about four years.
 FAIM could thus be a therapeutic target in these patients, as drugs developed to target the molecule could destroy multiple myeloma cells and hence eradicate the cancer.